unilad homepage

 Every two weeks, go on a date night.
 Every two months, go on a weekend trip.
 Every two years, take a longer vacation together, it is that simple.

-This way couples spend less time waiting for special occasions and anniversaries to spent time romantically together.
+This way, couples spend less time waiting for special occasions and anniversaries to spend time together romantically.

-Dr Cooper-Lovett praised the thinking behind the 2-2-2 rule and said it can help couples rekindle lost spark and remind them to make time for one another.
+Dr Cooper-Lovett, a certified sex therapist, praised the thinking behind the 2-2-2 rule and said it can help couples rekindle lost spark and remind them to make time for one another.

-She also noted that couples don’t need to be super strict with the rule as it can beneficial to just use it as a guide.
+She also noted that couples don’t need to be super strict with the 'rule', as it can be beneficial to just use it as a 'guide'.

-She also noted that money doesn't have to be such a big factor and the key intention is to spend more romantic time together.
+The expert also highlighted that money doesn't have to be such a big factor and the key intention is to spend more romantic time together.

 Cooper-Lovett continued: “But making time to do something together, like a board game or movie night in, can definitely help the spark.